olefriis/simplepvr-backend-ruby/README.md

 This projects needs to be a nice, readable, hackable, tested system.
 No pull requests are accepted that violate this.

-For version 1 of SimplePVR, there are no more features planned.
-I'll see if the current incarnation seems stable in the long run on my own setup, and if so, I'll mark it as 1.0.0.

-There is lots of stuff I'd like to do after that, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
+There is lots of stuff I'd like to do, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
 This includes:

 * Web interface: